siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

 magnitude to contribute to the final result as well.
 If the signs of the largest addends differ, then :math:`R_{\text{summation}} \rightarrow \infty` and heavy cancellation happens by computing :math:`\sum_{i = 1}^{N} x_{i}`.
-Such kind of summation data is called *ill-conditioned* analogue to \cite[Chapter 4]{Higham2002} and has often the exact result zero.
+Such kind of summation data is called *ill-conditioned* analogue to [Higham2002]_ (Chapter 4) and has often the exact result zero.
 For this kind of addends Higham suggest a decreasing pre ordering.